feedzai/make-lightgbm/README.md

-# Extra: Debugging for developers (local patches)
+# Extra for developers: Building local patches (Debugging for developers)

-This explains how to build local patches for LightGBM and have quicker iterations during LightGBM C++ development/debugging.
-This can be useful to prototype changes in the C++ codebase or debug.
+This explains how to build local patches from source for LightGBM.
+This allows quicker iterations during LightGBM C++ development/debugging.

-For instance, to perform debugging, one must build LightGBM using the compiler toolchain available on the target machine running the debugger to have symbol compatibility.
-Using the standard "cross-platform" build provided in this repo would lead to symbol compatibility issues, as it uses on purpose a very old compiler toolchain to achieve practically a "cross-platform"/universal build that can run on any modern Linux distro.
+For instance, to perform debugging, one must build LightGBM using the compiler toolchain available on the target machine running the debugger, otherwise there will be symbol compatibility issues.

-Patching hence is done in a two-stage process:
+Patching is done in a two-stage process:
 1. Run at least once the base `make.sh` to have the base build.
-2. Patch the base build by calling `make.sh` in patch mode as explained below.
+2. Patch the base build by calling `make_patch.sh` as explained below.

+## Running `make_patch.sh`

-### Preparing the patch build environment
+### Setup the LightGBM source for compilation

-Clone the relevant LightGBM repo/fork to your computer and run CMake with the desired flags:
+First, clone the LightGBM repo/fork to your computer and run CMake with the desired flags:
 ```bash
 cd my_lgbm_repo
 mkdir build